ZarnackGroup/racoon_clip/docs/tutorial_mir.rst

 How to analyse miR-eCLIP data with racoon_clip
 -----------------------------

 racoon_clip includes an option to analyse miR-eCLIP data (see below for a detailed description of the performed steps).
-For this some additional parameters need to be specified.
+For this the experiment type "miReCLIP" should be specified and a fasta file of all microRNAs needs to be provided (mir_genome_fasta).

+In addition one can allow different start positions for the miRNA in the chimeric reads, as we observed that sometimes a few additional nucleotides between the end of the adapter and the miR start (mir_starts_allowed).

+All other parameters are anologus to the normal racoon_clip parameters.
 Here is an example for a config file:

 .. code:: python